-Figure 4: Monthly impact of the point reward program on credit card use of one for the month of September 2019-the month before the program took effect-for restaurants that participated in the program in October 2019.
+Figure 5: Monthly impact of the point reward program on credit card use restaurants that participated in the program in October 2019.
 The purpose of this "placebo variable" is to examine whether there are any systematic differences in terms of credit card spending and/or the number of card users between the treatment group and the control group.